 Of course, the right archiving solution will also provide data management functionality—enabling compliance with the data retention policy in your organization, reducing the data risk surface area.

 Choose a Best-In-Breed eDiscovery Solution for the Content Format

 There is a temptation to reduce the workload of managing multiple eDiscovery relationships by consolidating into one solution to support the eDiscovery process.
 As new content formats emerge (e.g. workplace collaboration), it is worthwhile to invest in a solution that has mastered surfacing relevant content in those datasets with context.

 The multiteam, project-based, highly unpredictable and non-negotiable nature of e-discovery projects has led to a complex and fragmented market ecosystem.
 Solution providers tend to focus on a few areas of the EDRM or become "best in class" for certain capabilities.
 While it is possible to leverage a single technology platform or outsource to a single service provider, most organizations have multiple technology tools in-house plus service providers to complete the support of their ediscovery needs.

 Consider the example of conversation data in a one-to-one chat.
 Surfacing an individual message can be accomplished by identifying a keyword or phrase.
 However, in an investigation, the messages before and after would help build context for stakeholders.

 An e-discovery solution that can transcend simple keyword matching and leverage artificial intelligence (AI) to identify relevant content based on context reduces the likelihood of skipping relevant messages and spending expensive hours finding the right content.

-Close This eDiscovery Gap With Aware by Wiretap
+Close This eDiscovery Gap With Aware

 Learn more about our one-click integration with Workplace by Facebook and why global enterprises trust Wiretap for their enterprise collaboration eDiscovery, archiving, real-time monitoring and more.